St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Introduction

 Our present endeavor is essential and important on the following counts.
 First, we have already derived the coupled (but equivalent) Lagrangian densities for the St$\ddot u$ckelberg-modified {\it massive} Abelian 3-form theory that respect the off-shell nilpotent and absolutely anticommuting (anti-)BRST symmetry transformations.
-The latter have been deduced by exploiting the theoretical potential and power of the augmented version of the superfield approach to the BRST formalism (see, e.g. [18] for details).
+The {\it latter} and associated CF-type restrictions have been deduced by exploiting the theoretical strength of the AVSA to BRST formalism (see, e.g. [18]).
 However, we have {\it not} derived the expressions for the conserved charges corresponding to the underlying continuous symmetry transformations of our theory.
 In our present investigation, we accomplish this goal and deduce the explicit expressions for the (anti-)BRST and ghost charges.
-Second, we have been able to show the existence of the Curci-Ferrari (CF) type restrictions on our theory by symmetry considerations {\it alone} in our earlier work [18].
-In our present endeavor, we show the presence of the above CF-type restrictions by proving the absolute anticommutativity of the conserved and nilpotent (anti-)BRST charges and straightforward equality of the {\it coupled} Lagrangian densities.
-Finally, our present investigation is a modest step in the direction to prove that the 6D {\it massive} Abelian 3-form theory is a field-theoretic example of Hodge theory where the fields with {\it negative} kinetic terms exist on the basis of symmetry properties of our theory.
-Such ``exotic" fields are one of the possible candidates of the dark matter/dark energy and these fields are found to play a crucial role in the cyclic, bouncing and self-accelerated cosmological models of the Universe.
+Second, we have been able to show the existence of the CF-type restrictions (on our theory) by symmetry considerations {\it alone} in our earlier work [18].
+In our present endeavor, we show the presence of the above CF-type restrictions by proving the absolute anticommutativity of the nilpotent (anti-)BRST charges and straightforward equality of the {\it coupled} Lagrangian densities.
+Third, we have established that the operator forms of the first-class constraints annihilate the physical quantum states of our theory through the physicality criteria w.r.t. the nilpotent versions of the (anti-)BRST charges (cf. Sec.
+6).
+This observation is one of the key results of our present investigation.
+Finally, our present investigation is a modest step in the direction to prove that the 6D {\it massive} Abelian 3-form theory is a field-theoretic example of Hodge theory where the fields with {\it negative} kinetic terms are expected to appear on the basis of symmetry considerations {\it alone}.
+Such ``exotic" fields are one of the possible candidates for dark matter/dark energy [16, 17] and these fields (popularly christened as the ``ghost" and/or ``phantom" fields) are found to play a crucial role in the cyclic, bouncing and self-accelerated cosmological models of the Universe [13-15].